smartheim/core/readme.md

 ## Architecture

 In-depth explanations are given on https://openhabx.com.
-A quick run down on the architecure follows.
+A quick run down on the architecture follows.

-`ohx-core` is a static https file server for web-uis, and a thin supervisior for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons.
+`ohx-core` is a static https file server for web-uis, and a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons.
 - It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
 - Core also routes *Commands* between Addons and between Addons and the *Rule Engine*.